BrainardLab/AOAutomontaging/README.md

 <Insert Citation>

+To get started, we recommend running the GUI for the software by calling "AutoAOMontagingGUI.m" in MATLAB.
+Once the GUI is loaded, you can follow the short demos described in "./Demos/Demo_Instructions.md" to become familiar with the software.
+You can also read about the features of the GUI in the manual below.

+If you are interested in reproducing the results presented in our paper, please follow the instructions described in "./UtilityAndEvaluationScripts/FigureAndTableReproducibility.md"

-The code was written and tested in MATLAB version R2015b.
+The code for this software was written and tested in MATLAB version R2015b.

-Run AutoAOMontagingGUI.m in MATLAB to start the GUI.

 --------GUI Manual--------